UPDATE: 10/12 - Ted now has his own new official tour website! You can visit it at this link:

 own website!
 You can visit it at this link:

-TED IS RETURNING TO AMSTERDAM AND THE NETHERLANDS WITH JCS!!!
+TED IS RETURNING TO THE US WITH JCS ANNIVERSARY SCREENINGS!!!

 MINI TRIP DOWN MEMORY LANE THROUGH MEDIA & PICTURES

 (or "Early Ted")

 is a letter and bio (circa 1975), some blurbs and articles and some hard-to-find

 pictures from when Ted was just getting started.
 What memories these bring

 back, I'm sure!
 The top section (above the pictures) is all courtesy

 of Ann Stickford (email@example.com).